planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Use

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
 For example, pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
-Otherwise, Check a relevant Concept vs. a fiat Difficulty.
+Otherwise, Check a relevant CONCEPT vs. a fiat Difficulty.
 Let a failure stand - move the story along instead of allowing retries.

 **Check:** FOCUS vs. Difficulty